 Why do people love to scare themselves?
 Everyone loves an adrenaline rush.
 The currently trendy (but certainly not new) way people are getting their hearts racing outside of Halloween is with a game called “The Elevator Game” or “Elevator To Another World.”
 The game seems to have originated in Korea and seems creepy as hell.
-If you follow the rules carefully a couple things may happen.
+If you think you’re the only one searching for this, uhh, you’re not.
+According to the latest search data available, the Elevator Game is searched for 33,100 times a month.
+A MONTH!
+If you follow the rules carefully, a couple of things may happen.
 You might meet a woman (who will enter the elevator and who you should apparently ignore at all costs) and, if you get off on the 10th floor, you might enter another world.

 Plus, honestly, playing this game just creates a nuisance for people who actually need to use the elevator to go about their business.
 Also, on the off chance this crap is real, why on Earth do you want to summon ghosts or enter creepy other worlds?
 We don’t advise playing.
 However, if you’re curious, these are the rules according to multiple sources and creepy game sites, but with special attention to The Ghost In My Machine (because they didn’t include any creepy pictures).

 Needed to Play:

 - One player.
 (There are conflicting reports on if this can be played with others.
 One set of instructions we found says that you can, but to keep in mind that if anyone quits mid-ride, you have to start from the beginning.)